Vyvyan Evans: Academic specialization

-Evans’ academic specializations relate to lexical and compositional semantics, how language encodes spatial cognition and time, the relationship between lexical and semantic structure, and the development and evolution of language.
+Evans' academic specializations relate to lexical and compositional semantics, how language encodes spatial cognition and time, the relationship between lexical and semantic structure, and the development and evolution of language.
 He has authored four technical books.
-Two of these, The Semantics of English Prepositions, and The Structure of Time proposes a new theory of the way in which words are represented in the mind, known as Principled Polysemy.
+Two of these, The Semantics of English Prepositions, and The Structure of Time propose a new theory of the way in which words are represented in the mind, known as Principled Polysemy.
 These books apply this approach to the domains of space and time, respectively.
 The other two books, How Words Mean, and Language and Time develop and extend Principled Polysemy to create a generalized theory of meaning known as Access Semantics, or the Theory of Lexical Concepts and Cognitive Models (LCCM Theory).
 These books focus on the way in which language and mind create meaning, and temporal frames of reference respectively.

 Popular science

 Evans is the author of three books for a general audience.
-The Language Myth, published in 2014, presents controversies in the field of linguistics relating to the nature of language and how it is acquired, and was written as a direct rebuttal of Steven Pinker’s The Language Instinct.
-The Language Myth itself was controversial upon publication, and divided opinion, both winning plaudits, and receiving scathing reviews, particularly from supporters of Chomsky’s Universal Grammar, against which The Language Myth argues.
-Some critics took exception to Evans’ argument that a Kuhnian paradigm shift was under way in linguistics.
-One notable critic, Norbert Hornstein, accused Evans of engaging in “junk” science.
-Another critic, David Adger, claims that Evans’ “attack on generative linguistics misrepresents the field.”
+The Language Myth, published in 2014, presents controversies in the field of linguistics relating to the nature of language and how it is acquired, and was written as a direct rebuttal of Steven Pinker's The Language Instinct.
+The Language Myth itself was controversial upon publication, and divided opinion, both winning plaudits, and receiving scathing reviews, particularly from supporters of Chomsky's Universal Grammar, against which The Language Myth argues.
+Some critics took exception to Evans' argument that a Kuhnian paradigm shift was under way in linguistics.
+One notable critic, Norbert Hornstein, accused Evans of engaging in "junk" science.
+Another critic, David Adger, claims that Evans' "attack on generative linguistics misrepresents the field."

 The Crucible of Language, published in 2015, is a sequel to The Language Myth.
 The thesis of the book is that language and mind co-create meaning during the course of communication.
 The book also examines the evolutionary back-story to language.
 The Emoji Code, published 2017, is the first attempt to apply language science to the emergence of emoji as a system of digital communication.
 The book argues that emoji fulfils similar functions in digital communication to non-verbal paralinguistic cues found in face to face communication, such as gestures, facial expression and tone of voice.
-Evans dubs emoji “the body language of the digital age”.
+Evans dubs emoji "the body language of the digital age".

 Science fiction writing

 Evans is also a science-fiction author.
 His Songs of the Sage book series envisions a dystopian future in which humans no longer learn language but stream it, using brain implants known as Universal Grammar technology, with catastrophic consequences.
 The first book in the series is The Babel Apocalypse.
+The novel earned a prestigious Kirkus star, with a review that described the book as: "A perfect fusion of SF, thriller, and mystery—smart speculative fiction at its very best."